technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 ### Task 3: Add the agent to the workstream

+Associate the Copilot Studio agent with the Omnichannel workstream so it can participate in customer conversations and escalate them when necessary.

 1. Back in the **New Workstream** page, scroll down and click on **+ Add an AI agent** in the **Add an AI agent** section.

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image78.png)